ritazh/botframework-hipchatchannel/README.md

     Update the `localBaseUrl` variable in `config.json` with the HTTPS address of your ngrok instance

-3. Configure the Direct Line secret
+3. Configure the Direct Line secret for your Microsoft Bot Framework bot

     ```
     $ export DIRECT_LINE_SECRET=[your_direct_line_secret]
     ```

-    The Direct Line Secret can be obtained through the Bot Framework developer portal in the channels list.
+    Assuming you already have a bot running using the Microsoft Bot Framework, the Direct Line Secret can be obtained through the Bot Framework developer portal in the channels list.
 Ensure that v3.0 is enabled.

 4. Start Redis